-When Typically Offered: Spring

-ENGR 294 Special Topics: Engineering

-Credits: 4

-Classes focusing on specific issues and/or topics of interest in engineering.

-ENGR 297 Individual Project In Engineering

-Credits: 1

-Individual project in a specific area of engineering.
-Student option grading.

-Instructor permission required: Yes, based on evaluation of student's educational and work experience.

-ENGR 298 Individual Project In Engineering

-Credits: 2

-Individual project in a specific area of engineering.
-Student option grading.

-Instructor permission required: Yes, based on evaluation of student's educational and work experience.

-ENGR 299 Individual Project In Engineering

-Credits: 3

-Individual project in a specific area of engineering.
-Student option grading.

-Instructor permission required: Yes, based on evaluation of student's educational and work experience.

-ENGR& 104 Introduction to Design: Mechatronics & Robotics

-Credits: 5

-Introduction to design methodologies using mechatronics and robotics systems as case studies.
+Grading Basis: Graded Course Typically Offered: Spring This course fulfills a distribution requirement for: Elective ENGR 294 Special Topics: Engineering Units: 4 Classes focusing on specific issues and/or topics of interest in engineering.
+Grading Basis: Graded This course fulfills a distribution requirement for: Restricted Transfer ENGR 297 Individual Project in Engineering Units: 1 Individual project in a specific area of engineering.
+By arrangement with instructor.
+Prerequisite Required: Instructor permission, based on evaluation of student's educational and work experience.
+Grading Basis: Student option grading This course fulfills a distribution requirement for: Elective ENGR 298 Individual Project in Engineering Units: 2 Individual project in a specific area of engineering.
+By arrangement with instructor.
+Prerequisite Required: Instructor permission, based on evaluation of student's educational and work experience.
+Grading Basis: Student option grading This course fulfills a distribution requirement for: Elective ENGR 299 Individual Project in Engineering Units: 3 Individual project in a specific area of engineering.
+By arrangement with instructor.
+Prerequisite Required: Instructor permission, based on evaluation of student's educational and work experience.
+Grading Basis: Student option grading This course fulfills a distribution requirement for: Elective ENGR& 104 Introduction to Design: Mechatronics & Robotics Units: 5 Introduction to design methodologies using mechatronics and robotics systems as case studies.
 Students will learn principles of design methods, then use rapid prototyping tools to design and build electronics and mechanical components, assemble these into a robot and program it to accomplish a specific design goal.
-Mandatory decimal grading.

 Prerequisite Required: ENGR& 114 or ENGR 102 or CS 121 or CS& 141 or ENGR 202 or PHYS& 221, with a grade of 2.0 or better.

-When Typically Offered: Winter

-ENGR& 114 Engineering Graphics

-Credits: 5

-Development of 2D and 3D visualization skills, fundamentals of orthographic projection, isometric and engineering drawings and dimensioning using hand sketching, AutoCAD, and Solid Works.
-Mandatory decimal grading.

-Prerequisite Required: ENGL 099 or EAP 099, and MATH 099, with grades of 2.0 or better, or instructor permission.
-When Typically Offered: Summer, Fall, Winter, Spring

-ENGR& 204 Electrical Circuits

-Credits: 6

-Introduction to basic circuit and systems concepts.
-Development of mathematical models of components including resistors, sources, capacitors, inductors, operational amplifiers and transistors.
-Solution of first and second order linear differential equations associated with circuit forms.
-Steady state sinusoidal excitation and phasors.
-Mandatory decimal grading.

-Prerequisite Required: PHYS& 222 or ENGR 102, and MATH 207,

-with grades of 2.0 or better.